 The AJCCN design increases access, leverages multiple county resources, creates more opportunities for communication and partnership to increase effectiveness, increases name recognition amongst partners, and increases the traffic flow of job seekers.
 The launch of the network coincided with the rebranding of the County's career center from the Prince George's One Stop to American Job Center Largo.
-In PY21/FY22, the WDB is opening American Job Center National Harbor.
-The central point of service delivery of the AJCCN are the County's American Job Centers.
+In PY21/FY22, the WDB has opened American Job Center National Harbor.
+The central point of service delivery of the AJCCN are the county's American Job Centers.

-Table 3.0 Prince George's County American Job Center
+Table 2.6: Prince George's County American Job Center